StefanScherer/consul-agent/README.md

 ## Future work

+* Add integration tests by installing the MSI and running eg. serverspec tests
 * Add example for code signing to nssm.exe, consul.exe and as well the MSI package
 * Add better banner images and logos